Table of Contents

 You must have come across several native advertising examples while browsing different sites without even realizing it.
 If so, then native ads did their job perfectly well: they mimicked the editorial content and looked like an absolutely ‘native’ piece of content to all the other publications on the site.

 Native advertising is on the rise these days simply because it differs so greatly from banner ads that already tired consumers’ eyes.
 Native ads boast of higher CTR as a result of higher ad viewability and higher user engagement.
 Those advertisements can easily become viral and shareable.
 This results in broadening the ad reach.

-Besides, with programmatic buying platforms marketers can make native advertising campaigns work even more effectively by automating the process of buying ad placements.
+Besides, with programmatic buying platforms, just like Voluum DSP, marketers can make native advertising campaigns work even more effectively by automating the process of buying ad placements.
 As a result, the ads will appear on even more relevant websites thus showing an increase in purchase rate.

 Reach Maximum Effectiveness with Outstream

 Do you know what is also super hot these days?
 Videos!